 This is important for human spaceflight.
 Product Assurance and Safety Requirements for ISS Pressurized Payloads ESA-HRE-IPL-RQ-0002 chapter 9.2.4 specifies “Determination of offgassing products from materials and assembled articles shall meet the offgassing acceptance criteria in paragraph 7.7.3 of NASA-STD-6001B.”

-Solderability
+Solderability on PTH

 Overview

 The objective of the test is to verify the wettability on PTH.
 This is performed by floating a sample on molten solder and by assessing the rise of the solder in the PTH.
 Coverage of solder on the corner of a PTH is more difficult to achieve uniformly compared to an SMT pad.
 When the solderability test passes on PTH, it is, therefore, also expected to pass on SMT pads.
-Thus, the need for solderability test on SMT pads has not been identified if it is already performed on PTH.

 Test vehicle